pydicom/pynetdicom/docs/user/concepts.rst

 Presentation Contexts
 ---------------------
-A Presentation Context consists of an Abstract Syntax and one or more Transfer Syntaxes, along with an ID value.
 Presentation Contexts are used during the negotiation of an association to provide a method for communicating AEs to agree on a set of supported services.
+Each Presentation Context consists of an Abstract Syntax and one or more Transfer Syntaxes, along with an ID value.

-* The association *requestor* may offer multiple presentation contexts per association but is limited to a maximum of 128 proposed contexts.
+* The association *requestor* may propose multiple presentation contexts per association but is limited to a maximum of 128 proposed contexts.
 * Each proposed presentation context contains one Abstract Syntax and one or more Transfer Syntaxes.